John Patterson (diplomat): Investigation

-FBI agents in Southern California identified Bobby Joe Keesee as a person of interest after finding that he checked into the Hotel Gandara in Mexico near the consulate.
-An administrative assistant who had spotted Patterson leaving was able to identify Keesee as the person he left with.
-The voice on the phone call to the consul general on April 10 was also found to be Keesee’s.
+FBI agents in Southern California identified Bobby Joe Keesee as a person of interest, after finding that he checked into the Hotel Gandara in Mexico near the consulate.
+An administrative assistant, who had spotted Patterson leaving, was able to identify Keesee as the person Patterson left with.
+The voice on the phone call to the consul general on April 10 was also determined to match that of Keesee.

-Keesee was arrested on May 28, 1974 in Huntington Beach, California.
+Keesee was arrested on May 28, 1974, in Huntington Beach, California.
 A pair of handcuffs and two shotgun shells were found in his car.

-Keesee confessed that he wrote the letter instructing Patterson’s wife to go to the Rosarito Beach hotel to bring the ransom but claimed he did so only to provide her with a sense of hope.
+Keesee confessed that he wrote the letter instructing Patterson’s wife to go to the Rosarito Beach hotel to bring the ransom, but claimed he did so only to provide her with a sense of hope.
 He otherwise denied involvement in Patterson’s abduction.

-During pretrial preparations prosecutors offered Keesee a plea deal allowing him to plead guilty to a single count of conspiracy to kidnap.
+During pretrial preparations prosecutors offered Keesee, a plea deal allowing him to plead guilty to a single count of conspiracy to kidnap.

 On April 28, 1975, Keesee was sentenced to 20 years in prison.
 He was paroled in 1986.

 Personal life

 Patterson first met his wife Andra in college but turned down his proposal before graduation in 1974.
 Andra married and divorced before rekindling her relationship with Patterson six years later.
-She had a child, Julia, from her previous marriage that she raised with Patterson.
+She had a child, Julia, from her previous marriage, whom she raised with Patterson.